 “No, no!
 I would just like to meet you!”

-Never ones to turn down a warm invitation, we did go to meet Ilyas (named changed to protect his identity) soon after we anchored, and it was a treat.
-He was not a shy person.
-He told us that he was recently married, and his first question to us was whether we planned on having children.
-We discussed that, and then talked about his marriage.
+Never ones to turn down a warm invitation, we did go to meet Ilyas (named changed to protect his identity) soon after we anchored.
+It was a treat.
+He was not shy.
+He talked about his marriage.
 It was arranged, he said.
 He didn’t see his wife before he married, but he was in love nonetheless.
 “Our parents had chosen wisely.”
 He pressed us about our relationship, how we’d met, and whether we were planning for a family.

-We liked Ilyas, and soon found his outgoing and friendly demeanor was typical of Aden.
+We liked Ilyas, and soon discovered that his outgoing and friendly demeanor was typical of Aden.

 Well, for the most part anyway.
-When we stepped ashore, we were greeted (or, assaulted) as we always are by a handful of would-be drivers and helpers.
-We agreed to work with Waleed.
-Sima is going home for a week, and Waleed would help run interference with respect to her visa application.
-But after a day of Waleed creating toll-collecting hoops for us to jump through, we’d had enough, and subsequently managed Sima’s visa by ourselves.
-We did need to pay a gratuity to the Immigration Officer, Hamoud, but it was a small amount, and he returned the favor by introducing Paul to qat.
+When we stepped ashore, we were greeted (or assaulted, actually) as we always are by a handful of would-be drivers/on-shore agents.
+We eventually chose to work with a fellow named Waleed.
+Sima is going home for a week, we explained.
+Waleed was to help run interference with respect to her visa application.
+But after a day of Waleed inventing a series of baksheesh-collecting hoops for us to jump through, we’d had enough, and subsequently managed Sima’s visa by ourselves.

 Qat provides an endorphin-like calmness, if that can be called a high.
 Everyone chewed.
 And I mean everyone.
 Teachers, mechanics, shopkeepers, taxi-drivers, policemen, and government officials alike all often had a good-sized chew going as they went about their business.

 Having separated ourselves from Waleed, we then found Salem, who has served as our driver and guide here.
 He has good skills, and repeatedly grabs gruff officials by the smooth handle, eliminating hoops where Waleed had been creating them.
-We sometimes have to slow him down, because he gets a bit ahead of us and even himself, but he provides exceptional, honest, and friendly service.
+He provides exceptional, honest, and friendly service.

 As we travelled about in Yemen, we saw that many people had a fairly good picture of American life and culture, at least far more complete than our picture of their country.
-They get a host of American TV shows, including such gems as Oprah! and The Dr. Phil Show.
+They get a host of American TV shows, including such gems as Oprah! and The Dr. Phil Show, subtitled in Arabic.
 Say what you will about these programs, but we in America get no “Fatma!” or “Dr. Muhammad.”
 So most of us don’t know much about Yemen.

-We have come to learn, in our travels, that when U.S.-based news outlets sort through information filtering in from around the world, the major international news outlets generally feature stories that involve either (1) two-headed llamas, (2) celebrities and their diets, (3) sports, (4) natural disasters, or (5) violence.
+We have come to learn, in our travels, that when U.S.-based news outlets sort through information filtering in from around the world, they generally latch on to stories that involve either (1) two-headed llamas, (2) celebrities and their diets, (3) sports, (4) natural disasters, or (5) violence.
 Not much of the first four happen here in Yemen, so we in the U.S. only here about Yemen when there is violence.
 This place IS very different from other places that we’ve visited, and there is a fair amount of social strife, but to dismiss it as “lawless” is incomplete.

 Certainly, there were some bad apples, the following story being illustrative.
 We needed to have a package delivered from the U.S., with some paperwork related to our taxes, a couple of credit cards, and some parts to fix the radio.
 Paul’s sister Patricia helped to put that together, and it couldn’t have weighed more than a pound.

-If we’ve learned anything in our travels, it is that the agents who service yachts throughout this part of the world are, to say the least, not very trustworthy.
+If we’ve learned anything in our travels, it is that the agents who service yachts throughout this part of the world tend to being untrustworthy.

 So, when we needed to find out about the logistics of getting the package, we did what comes naturally: We contacted an agent!